tzzcl/PSOL/README.md

 # PSOL
-## We have updated the validation code for PSOL on ImageNet; CUB code and Training Code will be available soon;
+## We have updated the training and validation code for PSOL on ImageNet;
 This is the offical website for PSOL.

 We have uploaded the poster for PSOL.